curlsli/webpack-book/docs/en/developing/03_composing_configuration.md

 });
 ```

-T> The same `stats` idea works for production configuration as well.
+> The same `stats` idea works for production configuration as well.
 See [the official documentation](https://webpack.js.org/configuration/stats/) for all the available options.

-{pagebreak}

 To connect this configuration part, set up *webpack.config.js* as in the code example below: